Bruce Wayne: You’re not the devil. You’re practice.

 - Hell And Back also features a brief scene when Manute shows up to fight Wallace.
 Manute was working for a different mob boss that had ties to the Big Bad but otherwise, this was a bit part for him.

-- Two muggers show up at the beginning of the first Tim Burton Batman movie, robbing an innocent tourist family (with one mugger pulling a Kick the Dog moment by turning his gun on the family's kid), laying down the fearsome reputation of "the bat" and then getting their asses kicked by the Batman.
+- Two muggers show up at the beginning of the Batman (1989), robbing an innocent tourist family (with one mugger pulling a Kick the Dog moment by turning his gun on the family's kid), laying down the fearsome reputation of "the bat" and then getting their asses kicked by the Batman.

-- Batman & Robin, by virtue of its notoriously Biblical cast of characters, has two instances: the punk bikers whom Dick Grayson and Barbara Wilson race on motorcycles through a tunnel in the "bad" part of town; and another group of Day-Glo, tribal thugs who exist only for Bane to have somebody to beat up.
+- Batman & Robin has two instances: the punk bikers whom Dick Grayson and Barbara Wilson race on motorcycles through a tunnel in the "bad" part of town; and another group of Day-Glo, tribal thugs who exist only for Bane to have somebody to beat up.

 - In the Line of Fire begins with Clint Eastwood's character busting unimportant counterfeiters while undercover.

-- The 1978 Superman movie has a mugger go after Lois Lane... with Clark Kent right next to her.
+- 1978's Superman: The Movie has a mugger go after Lois Lane... with Clark Kent right next to her.

 - In Superman Returns, Superman's first act upon returning is against a pack of bank robbers, armed for bear.

-- The two muggers that try to rob the blinded Jenny soon after the first shootout of The Killer, only to get beaten up by Ah Jong.
+- The two muggers that try to rob the blinded Jenny soon after the first shootout of The Killer (1989), only to get beaten up by Ah Jong.